 Introduction to World Religions

 Invites students to reflect upon the role that religion plays in human life through an introduction to diverse religious convictions and inspirational traditions.
 Compares various religious perspectives to discern common and distinctive characteristics.
-Fall, alternate years.
-Group: I.
+Group: I. Ideas 2 SIGNATURE course.
+Prerequisite: Junior or Senior status.

 God, Gold, and Gurus: Religion in Contemporary America